An insight into pharma marketing.

-Keeping the above thought in mind, the team of the Entrepreneurship Development Cell, of Poona College of Pharmacy (BVDU, Pune) did a collaborative effort with the IPASF (Indian Pharmaceutical Association- Student’s Forum) Pune branch, an amazing forum which has been delivering out-of-the-box sessions and webinars in the field of Pharma.
+Keeping the above thought in mind, the team of the Entrepreneurship Development Cell, of Poona College of Pharmacy (BVDU, Pune) did a collaborative effort with the IPASF (Indian Pharmaceutical Association- Student’s Forum) Pune branch, an amazing forum that has been delivering out-of-the-box sessions and webinars in the field of Pharma.

 Belonging to a pharmacy college, our team had a long-awaited wish to organize an event covering pharma-oriented entrepreneurial niches.
-This eventually lead to the collaboration between ED Cell and IPASF-Pune Branch empowering both the teams to explore our common grounds.
+This eventually lead to the collaboration between ED Cell and IPASF-Pune Branch empowering both teams to explore our common grounds.

 Pharma Mark held on the 30th of August, 2020 combined the realms of pharmacy and marketing knowledge, as we invited an established pharma marketing professional Mr. Subba Rao Chaganti, to help us learn about Pharma Marketing.
 He is an executive coach, teacher, and independent Pharma Marketing professional and has authored 6 books on Pharma Marketing.

 The session started off with the Subba Sir sharing some valuable job opportunities in the technical and marketing field of the pharmaceutical sector.
 He also discussed the roles of product manager and medical sales liaison.
 Moving on to the main highlights of the session he helped the students to understand some key aspects of the Indian Pharmaceutical Marketing Sector, which are:

 - Positioning of the product in a manner that differs from the consumer’s outlook when compared with other brands.

 - The anticipation of the product cycle must be done before its availability.

 - India is a market of unethical marketing practices with the involvement of health physicians, but the crisis has changed the scenario.